d-eremeev/ADM-VRP/README.md

 <hr style="width:50%;text-align:left;margin-left:0">

-One of the most important applications of combinatorial optimization is vehicle routing problem, in which the goal is to find the best routes for a fleet of vehicles visiting a set of locations.
+One of the important applications of combinatorial optimization is vehicle routing problem, in which the goal is to find the best routes for a fleet of vehicles visiting a set of locations.
 Usually, "best" means routes with the least total distance or cost.